mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 Spending Courage can do the following, players choice:

 - Push the Limit: Re-roll your Effect Die and add the new result to your Effect total.
 The Rule of Six applies.
 This triggers the same effect as if you had rolled a Nat 18.
-- Blitz: Roll 5D6 and add it to your Initiative for the purposes of Turns in a Round.
-A character cannot both Blitz and Seize the Initiative in the same combat turn.
+- Action Surge: By spending a Courage point you can push yourself beyond your normal limits for a moment.
+On your combat turn, you can take one additional action
 - Seize the Initiative: Jump to the top of the initiative order.
 A character cannot both Blitz and Seize the Initiative in the same combat turn.
 - Dead Man’s Trigger: When reduced to 0 Physical Health or about to die, you immediately regain half your Physical Health.
 This can only be used once per Breather or Long Rest (5 minutes / 6 hours).
 - Close Call: Either negate the effects of one glitch or turn a critical glitch into a glitch.